sagar-sangani/basics_of_dart/README.md

 - if no return value is specified the function return null

-- Syntax of any unction is given below
+- Syntax of any function is given below
 ## Defining a function

 ```dart